Fizzolas/duplicate-file-finder/README.md

 ## Safety

 - All deletions create automatic backups
-- Backups are timestamped ZIP archives
+- Backups are timestamped ZIP archives in `./backups/`
 - Original files can be restored from backups
 - Send to trash option (recoverable deletion)
+- Backups are created BEFORE any files are deleted

 ## Performance Tips

-- Adjust thread count based on CPU cores (default: auto-detect)
+- Adjust thread count based on CPU cores (auto-detected)
+- Set RAM limit based on available memory (shown in UI)
 - Use exact matching first for faster results
 - Enable similarity detection only when needed
 - Scan smaller directories for quicker results